-45 In case of accidents or slips happening, or being apprehended, to the cuttings, embankments, or other works of the said railway, it shall be lawful for the said lessees and their workmen and servants to enter upon the land adjoining thereto at any time whatsoever for the purpose of repairing or preventing such accidents, and to do such works as may be necessary for the purpose; but in every such case the said lessees shall within Forty-eight hours after such entry make a report to the Minister specifying the nature of such accident or apprehended accident, and of the works necessary to be done, and such powers shall cease and determine if the said Minister shall after considering the said report certify that their exercise is not necessary for the public safety; Provided, that such works shall be as little injurious to the said adjoining lands as the nature of the accident or apprehended accident will admit of, and shall be executed with all possible despatch; and full compensation shall be made to the owners and occupiers of such lands for the loss, injury, or inconvenience sustained by them respectively by reason of such works, the amount of which compensation in case of any dispute about the same shall be settled in the same manner as cases of disputed compensation in other cases under this Act: Provided also, that no land shall be taken permanently for any such works otherwise than is herein provided with respect to the lands originally taken for the purpose of making the said railway.
+45 In case of accidents or slips happening, or being apprehended, Power to enter to the cuttings, embankments, or other works of the said railway, it upon adjoining shall be lawful for the said lessees and their workmen and servants lands to repair to enter upon the land adjoining thereto at any time whatsoever for the purpose of renairing or preventing such accidents, and to do certain the purpose of repairing or preventing such accidents, and to do such restrictions. works as may be necessary for the purpose; but in every such case the said lessees shall within Forty-eight hours after such entry make a report to the Minister specifying the nature of such accident or apprehended accident, and of the works necessary to be done, and such powers shall cease and determine if the said Minister shall after considering the said report certify that their exercise is not necessary for the public safety; Provided, that such works shall be as little injurious to the said adjoining lands as the nature of the accident or apprehended accident will admit of, and shall be executed with all possible despatch; and full compensation shall be made to the owners and occupiers of such lands for the loss, injury, or inconvenience sustained by them respectively by reason of such works, the amount of which compensation in case of any dispute about the same shall be settled in the same manner as cases of disputed compensation in other cases under this Act: Provided also, that no land shall be taken permanently for any such works otherwise than is herein provided with respect to the lands originally taken for the purpose of making the said railway.